abdulqshabbir/code-wars/README.md

 ## Lessons Larned from validPalindrome
 A two pointer approach here correctly solves the problem in O(n) time and O(1) space.
 Although we can use the built-in javascript `replace` function to replace all non-alphanumeric characters with an empty string, we can use our own `isAlhaNumeric` function by looking at each character's ASCII code.

+## Lessons Learned from minStack
+Although it is relatively straightforward to create a stack with O(1) time complexity for push, pop and top operations, creating a function `getMin` which runs in O(1) time was challenging.
+The solution involves using extra memory to store an auxillary stack which keeps track of the "min value so far" for each node in the stack.